 1- Lack of focus and distractions

-I hope this write-up has helped you in choosing the best place depending on your suitability and has given you various perspectives on desk placement in an office so you can decide accordingly.
+I hope this write-up has helped you choose the best place based on your suitability and given you various perspectives on desk placement in an office so you can decide accordingly.